dmsuehir/opea-project-docs/community/rfcs/24-10-02-GenAIExamples-001-Image_and_Audio_Support_in_MultimodalQnA.md

 [Embeddings multimodal langchain](https://github.com/opea-project/GenAIComps/blob/main/comps/embeddings/multimodal/README.md)
 or the [Dataprep multimodal redis langchain](https://github.com/opea-project/GenAIComps/blob/main/comps/dataprep/multimodal/redis/langchain/README.md) microservices.
 During implementation, we will do another search of the repo to make sure that other megaservices are not affected by our changes, and if they are we will make changes accordingly.
-When possible, we will make the changes backwards compatible.

 ## Miscellaneous